okylitski/project.SASS/README.md

 - Popup windows;
 - Block animation;
 - The project has adaptation for different devices;
-- The project has adaptation for different devices;
 - Code comments

 In order to get the web page for review, editing or testing, clone project: